kigz/kigz/README.md

 <h2> Hey there 👋</h2>
 <br />

-Hi, I'm Brian Kigo, a Full Stack Developer 🚀 from Kenya.
+I'm Brian Kigo, a Full Stack Developer 🚀 from Kenya.

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>